douglaspasqualin/Bench-20-STM/README.md

 `$ ./stamp-exec-ntimes.sh NUMBER_EXECUTIONS NUMBER_THREADS`

-* PS: Verify the environment variable [THREAD_MAPPING_PATH](2.Sharing%20Behavior/stamp/stamp-exec-ntimes.sh#L29) inside [stamp-exec-ntimes.sh](2.Sharing%20Behavior/stamp/stamp-exec-ntimes.sh) to make sure that the path to the folder inputMaps is correct.
+* Note: Verify the environment variable [THREAD_MAPPING_PATH](2.Sharing%20Behavior/stamp/stamp-exec-ntimes.sh#L29) inside [stamp-exec-ntimes.sh](2.Sharing%20Behavior/stamp/stamp-exec-ntimes.sh) to make sure that the path to the folder inputMaps is correct.

 The result of the execution will be save in the files _linux_default.txt_ and _staticMapping.txt_